 Your Historical Memory

 Sometimes bugs tend to represent over time.
 In this case they are called regressions.
 A good starting place when you want to create regression tests is your bug tracker.
 All the bugs with steps to reproduce and support files are stored in a single place.
-The QA Team just needs to take the information from there and put them into the automatic test suite (because you use it, right?).
+The QA Team just needs to take the information from there and put them into the automatic test suite.

 Besides, sometimes you choose to not fix some bugs for a variety of reasons.
 If there is some sort of workaround to get rid of them, it must be registered in your BT for future reference.